Floor Candidate for Division C Director

 Together, in the coming year, we will grow the membership of our clubs, spread the word of Toastmasters, achieve more learning successes, and have vibrant fun meetings.
 As Division Director, my goal is to provide full support to my Area Directors, so that they can support your clubs and members in becoming all that they can be.

-My question to you is: What can we do, so that at the end of the year you say “I am proud of my achievements”, and how can we have fun while doing this?
+My question to you is: what can we do so that at the end of the year you say “I am proud of my achievements”, and how can we have fun while doing this?

 Division Directorship is part of my leadership journey within Toastmasters.
-I wish to leave a lasting legacy for the next Division Director, and to encourage other Toastmasters to step up and take on the challenge of doing a leadership role within the District.
+I wish to leave a lasting legacy for the next Division Director and encourage other Toastmasters to step up and take on the challenge of doing a leadership role within the District.
 Being a Division Director can also be part of your leadership journey, should you wish to pursue it!

 Outside of Toastmasters

-I am one of the most experienced professional interviewers in the UK having conducted thousands of interviews.
+I am one of the most experienced professional interviewers in the UK, having conducted thousands of interviews.
 In the past, I ran a corporate division and have a background in audio and software.
-My personal story is an unusual and interesting one spanning three countries, and including things like: having a radio show, professional musicianship, and discovering new passions later in life.
+My personal story is an unusual and interesting one spanning three countries, and including things like having a radio show, professional musicianship, and discovering new passions later in life.
 All good things to chat about over a beverage!
 I’m always curious to hear your story as well…

 Please get in touch with me and I will gladly answer any questions you have about my Division Directorship.